 Delinquent acts generally fall into two categories.
 The first type of delinquent act is one that would be considered a crime had an adult committed it.
 For particularly serious crimes, some jurisdictions will even try children as adults.
 When children are tried as juveniles, on the other hand, parents are often required to pay the court costs for the child.

 The second type of delinquent act is one that wouldn't normally be a crime had an adult performed it.
-These are typically known as “age-related” or “status” crimes.
-The most common examples of age-related crimes are staying out past curfew and “truancy,” which is the continued failure to attend school.
+These are typically known as "status" offenses since it's considered an offense because of the person's age.
+The most common examples of status offenses are staying out past curfew, alcohol possession or consumption, and truancy, which is the continued failure to attend school.